yegrb/yegrb.com/README.md

 12. And open up a pull request on GitHub!

+## Enable caching in development

+The Meetup API is slow when a lot of separate requests are made, so in-memory caching is used.
+It is turned on in production automatically but will need to be toggled on in development using `rails dev:cache` if you want to utilize it.

 ## Installing Postgresql on Mac OSX

 First, you need to remove previous versions of PostgreSQL